anil1903/GebSpock/README.md

 # GebSpock
-A repository created for the Geb Spock framework
+# A repository created for the Geb Spock framework

+mvn -Dtest=SearchSpec test